webmin/webmin.com/content/faq.md

 > #### How do I install new modules?
 Once you have downloaded a new module as a `.wbm` file, enter the **Webmin Configuration** module and click on the **Webmin Modules** button.
 Then use the form at the top of the page to install the module either from the local filesystem of the server Webmin is running on, or uploaded from the client your browser is on.

 ---

-> #### Can I run Webmin or Usermin behind Apache reverse proxy?
-Yes, this can be done with some configuration.
-See [this document](https://github.com/webmin/webmin/issues/615) for details

----